Vurma/BFC/README.md

-BFG
+BFC
 ===

-The Binary Function Generator is  a bytebeat-based oscillator for the modular synth.
+The Binary Function Computer is  a bytebeat-based oscillator for the modular synth.
 It was heavily influenced by information found on:

 http://countercomplex.blogspot.com/2011/10/algorithmic-symphonies-from-one-line-of.html